107208579/tracking/switches/setup.md

 *Verifying by comparing CRC32 calculations.*<br />
 *Verified (match: 0x0a0682b4)*<br />

-→ Remove the device from the USB port
+→ Remove the flashed Zigbee adapter from the macOS USB port
 <br />
 <br />

 ## Connect the Zigbee Adapter
-→ Connect your Zigbee adapter to the Raspberry Pi USB port<br />
+→ Connect the flashed Zigbee adapter to the Raspberry Pi USB port<br />
-→ Ideally use an USB extension cable to distance the adapter from the Raspberry Pi<br />
+→ Ideally use an USB extension cable to physically distance the adapter from the Raspberry Pi<br />
 → Determine the device location<br />
 `ls -l /dev/serial/by-id`<br />
 *lrwxrwxrwx 1 root 13 Dec  4 20:34 usb-1a86_USB_Serial-if00-port0 -> ../../ttyUSB0*<br />